Secure your adventure on the Inca Trail 2026 with Salkantay Trekking. Book today and choose the perfect date for you. Don’t miss this opportunity!

 • Is the Inca Trail Worth It?

-• Learn a great deal about the fascinating ancient culture of the Incas.
+• Learn about the fascinating Inca culture.

-• Discover unique flora and fauna.
+• Discover unique and diverse flora and fauna.

-• Explore one of the New Seven Wonders of the World—Machu Picchu.
+• Explore one of the New Seven Wonders of the World, Machu Picchu.

 • Is the Inca Trail Difficult?

-• How Far in Advance Should I Book the Inca Trail?
+• How far in advance should I book the Inca Trail?

-• How Many Inca Trail Routes Are There?
+• How many Inca Trail Routes are there?

 • The Salkantay & Inca Trail (7 Days)